Ben's Original

 Ben's Original, formerly called Uncle Ben's, is an American brand of parboiled rice and other related food products that were introduced by Converted Rice Inc., which is now owned by Mars, Inc. Uncle Ben's rice was first marketed in 1943 and was the top-selling rice in the United States until the 1990s.
-In 2020, it was rebranded as "Ben's Original" in the US following the George Floyd protests.
-The brand has historically capitalized on the long history of rice in African-American food culture and rice production in the US.
+In 2020, it was rebranded as "Ben's Original".

 History

 In the 1910s, the German-British chemist Erich Huzenlaub (1888–1964) and the British chemist Francis Heron Rogers invented a form of parboiling designed to retain more of the nutrients in rice, now known as the Huzenlaub Process.

 The process entailed vacuum drying the whole grain, then steaming, and finally, vacuum drying and removal of the husk.
 This increased the rice's nutritional value, reduced cooking time, and made it resistant to weevils.

 In 1932, Forrest Mars Sr. moved to the United Kingdom with a remit to expand the Mars food company internationally.
 While in the United Kingdom, Mars learned of Erich Huzenlaub's work with rice.
 Huzenlaub's London-based company was Rice Conversion Ltd. The two eventually formed Mars and Huzenlaub in Houston, Texas, which gave Forrest Mars partial ownership of the Huzenlaub Process rice conversion patent.

 In 1942, through Mars's guidance and sponsorship, Huzenlaub created, together with Houston food broker Gordon L. Harwell, the company Converted Rice, Inc., which sold its entire output to the U.S. and British armed forces.
 The advantage of this product was that it could be air-dropped to troops in the field without the risk of weevil infestation, and it could be cooked more quickly than other rice products.
 Additionally, the converted rice product would retain more nutritional value.
 In 1944, with additional financing from the Defense Plant Corporation and an investment by Forrest Mars, it built a second large plant.
 In 1959, Forrest Mars purchased Erich Huzenlaub's interest in the company and merged it into his Food Manufacturers, Inc.

 Uncle Ben's milling plant was on the Houston Ship Channel until 1999 when it moved to Greenville, Mississippi.